bradeneast/bradeneast.com/_src/design/afghanistan special report.md

 ---
-title: Afghanistan Special Report
+title: Afghanistan Special Report Mailing
-entity: The Voice of the Martyrs
+subtitle: Completed for The Voice of the Martyrs
 image: /img/afghanistan-sr/hero.webp
 order: 11
 tags: